vlkv/hackernoon_article_1/README.md

 ## Conclusion

-This article proposes a solution to one common problem which WebAssembly's software engineers face very often: passing non-primitive datatypes to and from Wasm module.
-WebAssembly has a steep learning curve but it also has a great potential as a technology.
-I hope this article will help somebody in their work or personal project.
+This article proposes a solution to a common problem faced by software engineers working with WebAssembly: passing non-primitive datatypes to and from a Wasm module.
+This solution has been effectively applied at TakeProfit Inc., where I currently work.
+WebAssembly has a steep learning curve, but it also holds great potential as a technology.
+I hope this article will be helpful to someone in their work or personal projects.

 ## Footnotes